1stage/Aquarius-MX/src/rom/v2-0/README.md

 > Clear screen - text color F, background color B (using BASIC variables)

 ---
+## COLOR Function
+Get Current Color
+### FORMAT:
+ - COLOR( 0 )
+   - Action: Returns the current draw color as set by the last CLS or DRAW statement.
+ - COLOR( 1 )
+   - Action: Returns the current draw color as set by the last CLS or DRAW statement.
+ - Any other arguments result in an FC Error.
+### EXAMPLES:
+` PRINT COLOR(0) `
+> Prints the current draw color

+---
+## COLOR Statement
+Set Foreground Color
+### FORMAT:
+ - COLOR *color*
+   - Action: Sets the default color for LINE and COLOR to *color*.
+     - Results in FC Error if *color* is not between 0 and 15, inclusive.
+### EXAMPLES:
+` COLOR 2 `
+> Sets the foreground to green.

+---
 ## COPY Statement (Enhanced)
 Copy screen to Line Printer / Copy memory
 ### FORMAT: